sarahova/BootCampProjects/15. Heroku-App(Dashboard)/README.md

 During deployment, I learnt a valuable lesson.....start simple when debugging.
 Do not go down the rabbit hole, instead step away for a bit!

-I kept getting this one error on my Heroky log that I could not get rid of: "bash: gunicorn:: command not found".
+I kept getting this one error on my Heroku log that I could not get rid of: "bash: gunicorn:: command not found".
 I tried everything...I revised my requirements.txt, created a new repo, etc. And it would still not go away.
 I decided to sleep on it.
 After a good nights sleep dreaming about 404s, it hit me the next morning within 2 seconds of looking at the error again. gunicorn is trying to execute a command ":", I immediately went to my Procfile and saw it!

 When my proc file should have read "web: gunicorn iowa-liquor-sale-summary.app:app", it was reading "web: gunicorn: iowa-liquor-sale-summary.app:app".